HUU/Junction/tests/wiki/TS/Sample.md

 # Text

 It's very easy to make some words **bold** and other words *italic* with Markdown.
 You can even [link to Google!](http://google.com).
-Even some fancy formats like Subscripts~with tilde~ and Superscripts^with caret^.
+Even some fancy formats like Subscripts with~tilde~ and Superscripts with^caret^....just make sure to escape^any\ spaces^.

 # Lists